sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+October 2021: Our Paper on Bitcoin mining activity and volatility dynamics received a revision request from Economics Letters.
+This is a joint work with Rangan Gupta and Riza Demirer.

 September 2021: Our [Paper](https://sayarkarmakar.github.io/publications/hdlongterm.pdf) on long-term predictions for high-dimensional regression was accepted at Journal of Time-series Analysis.

-Septermber 2021: We submitted a Paper on Bitcoin minig activity and volatility returns.
-This is a joint work with Rangan Gupta and Riza Demirer.

 August 2021: I was awarded an NSF DMS grant in their ATD program.
 Award Title: New algorithms for inference and predictions on large geospatial datasets.
 2021-24.
 Role- Solo P.I. \$200,000